-Dutch racing driver Giedo van der Garde was at the top of the world once, after winning the World Karting Championship in 2002.
-Later in a career, after he switched to bigger cars, he won one more championship title in the 2008 Formula Renault 3.5 Series.
-In 2013, he competed in the world's premier single-seater series, driving for Caterham Formula One Team and it was the peak of his career.
+The Dutch racing driver Giedo van der Garde was on the top of the world when he won the World Karting Championship in 2002.
+Later in a career, after he switched to bigger cars, he won two international championship titles in the 2008 Formula Renault 3.5 Series and 2016 European Le Mans Series.

 Giedo Gijsbertus Gerrit van der Garde was born on April 25, 1985, in Rhenen in the central Netherlands.
 As a teenager, he had a successful karting career, winning the Dutch championship in 1998.
 In the World Championship, he was the Rookie of the Year in 2001 and then he took the Formula Super A world's title in 2002.

 After reaching a top of the world in the karting competition, he moved to the bigger race cars.
 In 2003, Giedo competed in the Formula Renault 2.0 with Van Amersfoort Racing, finishing sixth in the Eurocup and fourth in the Dutch championship.

 In 2004, Van der Garde joined the French Signature team in the Formula 3 Euro Series.
 He was driving Dallara F302 (Opel) and scored two podiums in twenty races, finishing ninth in the points.
 He had another season in the same series in 2005, but Giedo was driving for Team Rosberg.
 He was ninth in the points again, scoring two podiums.

 In 2006, his third season in the F3 Euro Series was the most successful, as he finished sixth in the points and took the second place in the non-championship Masters of Formula 3.
 He was competing for the ASM F3 Team.
 That same year, he was a part of the McLaren's Young Drivers Programme.